Recursive construction of biorthogonal polynomials for handling polynomial regression: Introduction

 The general theory of biorthogonal polynomials sequences (BPS) is not as extensively developed as the theory of orthogonal polynomials sequences (OPS).
-Most of the initial research on the topic was conducted in the 1970s and 1980s with the contributions of Szegi\"o~\cite{Sze82}, and Iserle and Nørsett~\cite{IN88, IN89,IN95}.
-In particular, the main focus being on the existence conditions, zeros, and the Rodriguez-type representation of BPS.
-However, since then, there have been few applications or further studies on BPS.
-We believe that their limited current applicability might be partly due to the absence of convenient methodologies for their practical construction.
-Therefore, our objective is to innovate new methodologies for building BPS, enhancing comprehension, and expanding the range of potential applications across diverse domains.
+The initial research on the topic was conducted by Szegi\"o~\cite{Sze82}, Iserles and Nørsett~\cite{IN88, IN89,IN95}, and Brezinski \cite{Bre92}.
+Since then, there have been few applications or further studies on BPS.
+One of the reasons for the extensive use of OP is the convenience of the orthogonality property for their derivation and applications.
+Another is the stability of the representation, which follows from the orthogonality property.
+However, when pursuing the construction of $K$-term polynomial approximations, releasing the condition of orthogonality may render approximations of equal or better quality involving fewer terms.
+We believe that the limited current applicability of BPS might be partly due to the absence of convenient methodologies for their practical construction.
+Therefore, our objective is to propose new methodologies for building BPS and enhance the comprehension that may expand the range of potential applications across diverse domains.

-Since several definitions of biorthogonal polynomials (BP) have been used, let us specify the definition we refer to here: Two polynomial bases $\{p_n\}_{n=0}^k$ and $\{q_n\}_{n=0}^k$ are biorthogonal on an interval ${\cal{I}}\subseteq \R$ if the inner product
+Since several definitions of biorthogonal polynomials (BP) exist, let us specify the definition we refer to here: Two polynomial bases $\{p_n\}_{n=0}^k$ and $\{q_n\}_{n=0}^k$ are biorthogonal on an interval ${\cal{I}}\subseteq \R$ if the inner product